 ENG 100: Writing Standard English (1-4 cr hrs) Developmental writing course providing concentrated practice writing and reviewing basic essays, as well as intensive study of grammar, punctuation, and usage.
 Prerequisites: Successful completion of ISE 010 (A, B, C, CR), or ENGL 099 (A, B, C, CR) or minimum placement test score.
 Note: At UNM-LA this course is offered for 4 credit hours with ABC/NC, CR/NC grading, has a co-requisite of ISE 021, and includes a skills laboratory.
 ENGL 101: Composition I: Exposition.
 (3) Expository writing and reading.
 Concentrates on organizing and supporting ideas in writing.
+Meets New Mexico Lower Division General Education Common Core Curriculum for Area 1: Communications.
 Prerequisite: A grade of C (not C-) or better in ENGL 100 or appropriate placement score.
-(See Freshman English at UNM: A Student Handbook or UNM-LA's Composition Handbook.)
+(See Freshman English at UNM: A Student Handbook or UNM-LA's English Composition Handbook.)
 ENGL 102: Composition II: Analysis and Argument.
 (3) Practice writing analytic and argumentative essays based on expository and literary readings.
 Some research required.
-Meets New Mexico Lower Division General Education Common Core Curriculum Area 1: Communications.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area 1:Communications.
 Prerequisite: C or better in 101 or verbal ACT of 29 or verbal SAT of 650.
 (See Freshman English at UNM: A Student Handbook or UNM-LA's Composition Handbook.)
 ENGL 107: Greek Mythology.
 (3) Introduction to mythology: primary readings in stories about the gods and heroes, usually including Homer, Hesiod, Homeric Hymns and Tragedies.
 All texts will be in English.
 Also offered as CLST 107, GREK 107 ENGL 119: Technical Communications (3) Introductory study of written and verbal communications used in the technical professions for students in technology and degree programs.
 Prerequisite: ENGL 101 ENGL 150: The Study of Literature.
 (3) An introduction to the study and appreciation of literature for non-English majors.
 Shows how understanding writer's techniques increases the enjoyment of their works; relates these techniques to literary conventions; teaches recognition, analysis, and discussion of important themes.
-UNM core curriculum Area 5: Humanities ENGL 192: Topics.
-(1-3) Titles will vary.
-CR/NC.
+UNM core curriculum Area 5: Humanities ENGL 211: Topics in Literature.
+(3 to a maximum of 6) Surveys a specific type or area of literature, e.g., the American novel, the satiric novel, southern fiction, the western novel, American poetry, feminist literature, Chicano literature, Native American literature, African-American literature, Medieval and Viking literature.
+Primarily for non-majors.
+Prerequisite: ENGL 150 or permission of the instructor.
+ENGL 217: Editing.
+(3) This course focuses on using editing business/technical documents for organization, reader-centered style, and graphics and visual design of graphics.
+Also covered is fundamentals document project management and production and basic proofreading marks and skills.
+Editing will be learned primarily by editing.
+ENGL 219: Technical and Professional Writing.
+(3) Practice in the writing and editing of workplace documents, including correspondence, reports and proposals.
+UNM core curriculum for area 1: Writing and Speaking.
+Prerequisite: 101 with a B or better, or 102 with C or better, or $ACT \ge 29$ or $SAT \ge 650$.
+ENGL 220: Expository Writing.
+(3 to a maximum of 6) An intermediate course with emphasis on rhetorical types, structure and style.
+UNM core curriculum for area 1: Writing and Speaking.
+Prerequisite: 101 with a B or better, or 102 with C or better, or $ACT \ge 29$ or $SAT \ge 650$.
+ENGL 221: Introduction to Creative Writing: Fiction.
+(3) A beginning course in fiction, emphasizing process over product.
+Introduces issues of craft, workshop vocabulary, strategies for revision and the habit of reading as a writer.
+A \$20.00 workshop fee is required.
+Prerequisite: ENGL 101 or its equivalent.